nus-cs2113-AY2021S1/tp/docs/team/daniellimws.md

     * Documented the following features:
         * `list`
         * `done`
-    * Prepared the final pdf file for submission
+    * Prepared the final PDF file for submission
         * Mainly add page breaks where appropriate
         * Ensure proper formatting when converting from Markdown to PDF